 Volleyball is designed for female athletes who participate on the HHS Volleyball team.
 This course is designed to increase volleyball-related skills, cardiovascular conditioning, advanced body conditioning, and advanced weight training, as related to Volleyball.
 This course will meet the PE requirement for graduation.
-Volleyball coach signature required.
+The volleyball coach's signature is required.